 In the early 1970s, Kaiser Aerospace invented the direct drive gauge specifically for safety-critical applications.
 One of the companies that spun off from that original development was 3D Instruments (3D stands for Direct Drive Difference), which WIKA acquired in 2010.

-We offer the option for these gauges to be oxygen cleaned to ASME B40 Level IV, and can provide testing certificates for vibration amplitude (g rating).
+We offer the option for these gauges to be oxygen-cleaned to ASME B40 Level IV, and can provide testing certificates for vibration amplitude (g rating).
 Our direct drive gauges are currently manufactured in Lawrenceville, Georgia.
-By the end of 2021, our facility in Columbus, Ohio, will be AS9100 certified for aerospace and ITAR certified for military compliance regarding export control.
+Additionally, our facility in Columbus, Ohio is certified to AS9100 for aerospace and ITAR certified for military compliance regarding export control.

 Once manufactured, these gauges are not adjustable.
 In other words, the indication angle is always defined as 1:1 by the deflection of the pressure element end.
 That’s the reason they are so difficult to make.
 WIKA is one of the only companies in the world that can engineer direct drive gauges.